-Example: Like colors sourced from carotenoids, ingredients used for fortification, such as some vitamins , are innately oil-soluble and require emulsification of their oil particle in order to be fully incorporated into a water-based system, like a sparkling beverage.
+Example: Like colors sourced from carotenoids, ingredients used for fortification, such as vitamins, are innately oil-soluble and require emulsification of their oil particle in order to be fully incorporated into a water-based system, like a sparkling beverage.

 What can happen?

 Sometimes the emulsifier used to make a vitamin for fortification is not compatible with another emulsion in the beverage system, such as the flavor or color.
 If incompatibility is the case, all of the systems’ emulsions are highly susceptible to breaking.
-As one emulsion breaks, it can create multiple interactions and disruptions in the beverage formula.
+As one emulsion breaks, it creates a ripple effect of interactions and disruptions with the potential of coalescing.

 While trial and error testing is one way of working through incompatibility issues, the most efficient way would be teaming up with an experienced color partner with knowledge in ingredient compatibility.
 Sensient’s longstanding history as both a color and flavor supplier has provided us with a vast collection of ingredient compatibility data at our fingertips.
-Our application team uses this evolving data in their research projects to continuously optimize formulations.
+Our beverage color team uses this evolving data in their research projects to continously optimize formulations.

-Developing a mango flavor emulsion independently from the yellow beta-carotene color emulsion
+Developing a mango flavor emulsion independently from the golden beta-carotene color emulsion

 Beta-Carotene Color Emulsion

 Mango Flavor Emulsion